 - How will the school manage a medical emergency?

 Since asthma and allergies are very common among school children, many schools have plans in place to manage these conditions.
 But each school is different.
 And each child’s needs are different.
 Proper planning and a partnership with your child’s school can help you and the school staff create a safe and healthy learning environment for your student.

-The Asthma and Allergy Foundation of America (AAFA) recommends you take certain steps to prepare for each school year.
-Make them part of your yearly school routine.
 And you may not need to do every step each year as your child gets older and becomes more independent.
 Use these steps as a guide as you work with your child’s school.

 You and your child’s school both want your child to have a quality education in a safe environment.
 Forming a partnership with your child’s school is key when it comes to successfully managing their asthma and allergies.

 Start by communicating with the school about your child’s asthma and allergies in writing.
 Ask for meetings with key people in the planning process.
 This often includes the school or district nurse and the primary teacher or sometimes the principal.

 Throughout your child’s schooling, you will be working with the school and district staff.
 Approach it with a positive mindset and tone.